 A minor in Graphic Design requires a minimum of 18 semester credit hours.
 This minor will teach you the theory and industry-standard design applications that can be applied to multiple disciplines.
 A Graphic Design minor complements a variety of majors.
 Popular combinations include: Marketing, Business Administration, Communications, Journalism, Art, and Technical Communications.

 A Graphic Design major may earn departmental honors by:

-- Earning a 3.50 grade point average in all art courses
+- Earning a 3.50 GPA in all art courses

-- Completing with distinction a major project consisting of a graduation exhibition or a research paper during the senior year
+- Completing, with distinction, a major project to be publicly displayed in a graduation exhibition during the senior year